1Computer1/comp_iler/README.md

 0. Install Docker 18+
 0. Install Node 10+
 0. Run `npm i`
-0. Fill out `config.json`
+0. Fill out `config.json` as described in the configuration section below
+0. Run `node .`

+## Configuration

+### Bot

 - `owner` - The owner(s) of the bot.
     Use an array for multiple owners.
 - `token` - The bot token.
 - `prefix` - The prefix for commands.
 - `codePrefix` - The prefix for code evaluation.

+### Setup

 - `languages` Languages to use.
     The language names here are different from the user-facing ones.
     Check the filenames in `src/languages/` for the language names.
     Change to `null` to enable all languages.
+- `prepare` Whether to start containers on setup.
+    Setting to true will speed up the first eval, but that language might not be used.
+- `parallel` Whether to build images in parallel.
+    Will also setup containers in parallel if `prepare` is set.
+    Faster, but will take more resources.
+- `cleanup` Interval in minutes to occasionally kill all containers.
+    Set to `0` to disable.

+### Compilers

+For each of these options, you can use either the expected value to set it for all compilers or an object with compiler names to the expected values.
+If using an object, you can set the default with the `default` key.
+The compiler names are the folder names under `docker/`.

 - `memory` Max memory usage of a container.
 - `cpu` Max CPU usage of a container.
 - `timeout` Time limit for code in milliseconds.
-    - `prepare` Whether to start containers on setup.
-        Setting to true will speed up the first eval, but that language might not be used.
-    - `parallel` Whether to build images and container in parallel.
-        Faster, but will take more resources.
-    - `concurrent` Number of code evaluations per language than can run at a time.
+- `concurrent` Number of code evaluations than can run at a time per container.
-0. Run `node .`
+    The more that can run, the more resources a container would need.